Categories

 • Net Eagle: 4 points, and so on.

 • We will be playing LIFT, CLEAN, and PLACE in your OWN FAIRWAY, one club-length, no closer to the hole.
-Additionally, all bunkers will be played as Ground Under Repair.
+All BUNKERS will be played as GROUND UNDER REPAIR.
 If your ball ends up in a bunker, you may either rake and place within the bunker or take free relief outside the bunker.
 To take relief, you must find the nearest point of complete relief outside the bunker and DROP from within one club-length of that point, no closer to the hole.

 • Balls marked on the green may be replaced to the side of any “Dollar Spot”, dead patches, “Crabgrass” weed patches, and/or fungus/disease, no closer to the hole.
 Additionally, “Dollar Spot” areas, dead/diseased patches, or “Crabgrass” weed patches on the green may be considered Ground Under Repair from which putting-line relief may be taken (as far as necessary), no closer to the hole.